sequelize/sequelize/docs/migrations.md

 ```

 ### Specifying Dialect Options
-Sometime you want to specify a dialectOption, if its a general config you can just add it in `config/config.json`.
+Sometime you want to specify a dialectOption, if it's a general config you can just add it in `config/config.json`.
 Sometime you want to execute some code to get dialectOptions, you should use dynamic config file for those cases.

 ```json
 {